Jordan Tierney

 Tree limb, glass, tool handle, screw driver, rope, hardware, paint

-Goddess of the Spring Winds
+Goddess of the Four Winds

 found wood, shot gun shells, wiffle ball, plastic bottle caps, glove, rope, fishing lure, feathers